The Three-Fund Portfolio — It’s all we ever need in the stock market.

 What’s an Index ETF?

 *This is a simple explanation.
 The actual mechanism is a little more complicated.
-But who cares?

-We use just three Index ETFs (Exchange Traded Funds) from Schwab or Vanguard.
-These ETFs are used by millions of investors and retirement funds.
-Pick one set to buy, either Schwab or Vanguard.
+We use three Index ETFs (Exchange Traded Funds) from Schwab or Vanguard (there are other providers).
+Millions of investors and retirement funds use these ETFs.

 Schwab versions: